 Our prototype of Chameleon is implemented as a set of modules and patches in the Linux kernel 2.4.20-9.
+Our prototype includes the following components:

-New system calls: We added four new system calls to implement the Chameleon OS interface: (i) get-speed, which returns the current CPU speed of the specified process or process group; (ii) set-speed, which sets the CPU speed of the specified process or process group; (iii) get-speed-schedule, which returns processor budget and speed schedule of the specified process, and (iv) set-speed-schedule, which sets the processor budget and speed schedule of the specified task.
+1. New system calls.
+We added four new system calls to implement the Chameleon OS interface: (i) get-speed, which returns the current CPU speed of the specified process or process group; (ii) set-speed, which sets the CPU speed of the specified process or process group; (iii) get-speed-schedule, which returns processor budget and speed schedule of the specified process, and (iv) set-speed-schedule, which sets the processor budget and speed schedule of the specified task.
 The latter two system calls enable sophisticated speed setting strategies, where an application can specify an a priori schedule for changing the speed as it executes.

-Chameleon-enhanced /proc interface: We enhanced the /proc interface by adding a /proc/Chameleon sub-tree.
-This directory holds one file for each Chameleon-driven process and allows applications to query their CPU quantum allocations in the recent past.
+- 2. Chameleon-enhanced /proc interface: The /proc interface in Linux enables applications to dynamically query a variety of kernel-level statistics.
+We enhanced this interface by adding a /proc/Chameleon sub-tree.
+This directory holds one file for each Chameleon-driven process and allows applications to query for their CPU quantum allocations in the recent past. - 3.
 Chameleon /dev interfaces: To support user-level power managers, we added two new /dev interfaces: /dev/sysdvfs and /dev/syscpu.
-The system-wide utilization is reported via /dev/sysdvfs, whereas the CPU cycles consumed by individual tasks are reported via/dev/syscpu.
-Process control block enhancements: In order to allow Chameleon to implement techniques such as PACE [14, 15] and GraceOS [26, 27] as user-level power managers, we borrowed several process control block attributes from the GraceOS implementation: (i) cycle counter, which measures the CPU cycles used by a task, (ii) cycle budget, which stores the number of allocated cycles, and (iii) speed schedule, which stores a list and schedule of speed scaling points.
-Whereas these three attributes are meaningful only for Chameleon processes managed by user-level power managers, we also added three more attributes that are applicable to all processes in the system: (i) Chameleon-driven-flag, which indicates if the process is directly modifying its speed settings; (ii) current-speed, which specifies the current CPU speed setting of the process; (iii) inheritable-flag, which indicates if the speed setting is inheritable by its children.
+The system-wide utilization is reported via /dev/sysdvfs, whereas the CPU cycles consumed by individual tasks is reported via /dev/syscpu. - 4.
+Process control block enhancements: We add several new attributes into the process control block in Linux: (i) Chameleon-driven-flag, which indicates if the process is directly modifying its speed settings; (ii) current speed, which specifies the current speed setting for the process; (iii) inheritable-flag, which indicates if the speed setting is inheritable by its children, (iv) cycle counter, which measures the CPU usage of a task, (v) cycle budget which stores the number of allocated cycles, and (vi) speed schedule which stores a list and schedule of speed scaling points. - 5.
 DVS kernel module: The DVS kernel module is actually responsible for interfacing with the hardware in order to modify the processor speed.
-This is done by writing the frequency and voltage to two machine special registers (MSR) [26, 27].
-Chameleon can be applied to any DVFS-enabled processor by implementing a DVS kernel module specific to that processor.

-Linux scheduler enhancements: We modified the standard scheduler to add per-process speed settings and cycle charging.
-Similar to our process control block enhancements, cycle charging is only necessary to implement other techniques as user-level power managers, and is directly inspired by the GraceOS implementation [26, 27].
-Whenever the schedule() function is invoked, the modified scheduler will do the following: (i) in the case of no context switch, it may change the speed of the current task according to its speed schedule; (ii) in the case of a context switch, the scheduler performs some book-keeping only for the previous task with a speed schedule (e.g., update its cycle counter, decrement cycle budget, advance speed schedule, etc.); (iii) then the scheduler sets the CPU speed for the new task based on its current-speed attribute.
+This is done by writing the frequency and voltage to two machine special registers (MSR).
+This module provides a clean separation between the hardware-specific DVFS details and the rest of the Chameleon implementation.
+Chameleon can be applied to any DVFS-enabled processor by implementing a DVS kernel module specific to that processor. - 6.
+Linux scheduler enhancements: We modified the standard Linux scheduler to add cycle charging and perprocess speed settings.
+When the schedule() function is invoked, if there is no context switch (i.e., the current task is dispatched again), the Linux scheduler may increase the speed for the current task based on its speed schedule (if the task has one).
+In case of a context switch, the Linux scheduler performs some book-keeping for the previous task (e.g., update its cycle counter, decrement cycle budget, etc.).
+The scheduler then sets the CPU speed for the new task based on its current speed attribute.